 Table 8 presents the same information for the various discount rates while excluding potential recreation benefits, solely considering structural damages.
-The BCRs for the FY24 rate and the last approved report rate remain above unity, indicating favorable outcomes while the BCR for the OMB rate falls just below.
-At the OMB rate, the project exhibits a BCR of 0.8, while the FY24 rate yields a BCR of 1.2.
+The BCRs for the FY25 rate and the last approved report rate remain above unity, indicating favorable outcomes while the BCR for the OMB rate falls just below.
+At the OMB rate, the project exhibits a BCR of 0.8, while the FY25 rate yields a BCR of 1.2.
 Similarly, the last approved report rate presents a BCR of 1.1.
-These results suggest that without considering the potential benefits from recreation, the Surf City project demonstrates positive cost-effectiveness and justifies continued investment, as it surpasses the threshold of a BCR of 1.0 for the FY24 and Last Approved Report discount rates.
+These results suggest that without considering the potential benefits from recreation, the Surf City project demonstrates cost-effectiveness and justifies continued investment, as it surpasses the threshold of a BCR of 1.0 for the FY25 and achieves unity when using the Last Approved Report discount rates.
 The BCR for OMB's 7% discount rate is close to unity as well, indicating that the project may be a good investment even without considering the benefits of recreation.